This post was updated in April 2025

 The roof terrace

-As a plus, you can actually enjoy beautiful views of Barcelona from La Pedrera’s roof terrace (a classic photopic is the one of Sagrada Familia framed by one of the arches).
-Even famous film directors like Michelangelo Antonioni found the place irresistible enough to use it as a backdrop for a movie.
-Check out this scene of his 1975 film “The Passenger” with Jack Nicholson and Maria Schneider wandering around Gaudí’s rooftop in a very grimy Casa Milà (things are quite different now).
+As a plus, you can actually enjoy beautiful views of Barcelona from La Pedrera’s roof terrace (a classic photo pic is the one of Sagrada Familia framed by one of the arches).
+Even famous film directors like Michelangelo Antonioni found the place irresistible enough to use it as a backdrop for a movie, “The Passenger” with Jack Nicholson.

 The price

 There is no way out here: both houses are quite expensive (especially Casa Batlló with the new interactive experiences), although there are some discounts for seniors and students.
 Families, don’t despair.
-Casa Batllo allows children under 12 in for free and are all given interactive mini-tablets to keep them occupied.
-La Pedrera, unfortunately, gives discounts but charges for 7-year-olds and up.
-The good news is that the price always includes the audio-guide which, especially in the case of Casa Batlló, is quite helpful.
+Casa Batlló and La Pedrera allow children under 12 in for free.
+In Casa Batlló, they even get interactive mini-tablets to keep them occupied.

 Both houses have a large choice of tickets.
 They vary in price depending on what experience you choose.
 It can be very confusing when you land on the ticket page.
 Some entrances include more spaces in the house, some virtual experiences, night experiences and early morning experiences.
-Let’s break it simply down for you.
+Let’s break it down simply for you.
+You can also compare them and book the ticket that suits you best in the informative grid at the end of the article.

 The Basic must-see tickets!